Recipe by NANCY GIRGIS

-"It's an Egyptian dessert that contains phyllo dough or puff pastry, milk and nuts.
+"This Egyptian dessert contains phyllo dough or puff pastry, milk and nuts.
 Use any kind of nuts that you would like and eat it with a spoon.
 Legend has it that Om Ali was the first wife of the sultan Ezz El Din Aybek.
 When the sultan died, his second wife had a dispute with Om Ali, resulting in the second wife's death.
-To celebrate, Om Ali made this dessert and distributed it among the people of the land." — NANCY GIRGIS
+To celebrate, Om Ali made this dessert and distributed it among the people of the land."

 Watch video tips and tricks